Learn more about Summer Festival Camp over a cup of coffee with our Camp Director Tony.

 Q: What kind of programming will the campers experience?

-A: Summer Festival combines wild games, gut-busting humor, a messy fight, meaningful music, relevant speakers, breakout sessions and small group discussion time for a unique experience that draws students closer to God, each other and the leadership from their churches.
+A: Summer Festival combines wild games, gut-busting humor, a messy fight, meaningful music, relevant speakers, breakout sessions and small group discussion time for a unique experience.
+Camp helps students draw closer to Jesus, each other and to the leaders from their church.
 See the daily schedule below for more details about what a day at camp looks like.

 Q: What does the adult leadership look like?

 A: Each church provides their own adult leadership from their community.
 This helps foster relationships of depth that go back to the church and last far beyond camp.
-In addition, Summer Festival Camp provides a dynamic staff who help lead and pump up students during the week.
+In addition, Summer Festival Camp provides a dynamic staff who help lead, love and pump up students during the week.
 Churches should provide one leader for every 8-10 students.

 Q: Is there special programming for leaders?